 Does HIV affect older adults?

-Yes, anyone—including older adults—can get HIV.
-According to the Centers for Disease Control and Prevention (CDC), in 2014, an estimated 45% of Americans living with diagnosed HIV were aged 50 and older.The population of older adults living with HIV is increasing for the following reasons:
+Yes.
+Anyone can get HIV, including older adults.
+According to the Centers for Disease Control and Prevention (CDC), in 2015, an estimated 47% of Americans living with diagnosed HIV were aged 50 and older.The number of older adults living with HIV is increasing for the following reasons:

-- Many people who received an HIV diagnosis at a younger age are growing older.
+- Many people diagnosed with HIV at a younger age are growing older.
 Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping these people live longer, healthier lives.

-- Thousands of older people become infected with HIV every year.
+- Thousands of older people are newly diagnosed with HIV every year.

 Are the risk factors for HIV the same for older adults?

-Age-related thinning and dryness of the vagina may increase the risk of HIV infection in older women.
-In addition, women who are no longer concerned about pregnancy may not use a female condom or ask their partners to use a male condom during sex.
+Some age-related factors can put older adults at risk for HIV infection.
+For example, age-related thinning and dryness of the vagina may increase the risk of HIV infection in older women.
+In addition, women who are no longer concerned about pregnancy may be less likely to use a condom during sex.